realTronsi/packifierv2-archive/README.md

 Preconditions in the schema should be ordered first to last from most frequently dirty to least frequently dirty.

-Example with a player object, where their position changes often but their health does not:
+Example with a video game player, where their position changes often but their health does not:

 ```js
 // bad